Reese J. Llewellyn: Early life

 Llewellyn was born in the parish of Llangiwg near Pontardawe in Glamorganshire, Wales, the third of six sons born to David and Hannah (née: James) Llewellyn.
 His father was an engineer and fitter at an iron works.
 He emigrated to the United States, first settling in San Francisco, California.

 Career

 Llewellyn was the co-founder of Llewellyn Bros with his brothers in Los Angeles, California in 1889.
 Llewellyn served as its president, while his brother William was vice-president and his other brother David was secretary.

 The firm provided the ironwork inside the Bradbury Building in Los Angeles in the early 1890s.
 By 1905, it had provided ironwork and steel work in Southern California, but also in Nevada, Arizona, New Mexico as well as abroad in Mexico and South America.
 Many skyscrapers in Los Angeles were built with steel from the firm.
 In 1929, the company merged with the Consolidated Steel Corporation.

 Additionally, Llewellyn served as the president of the Helsby Red Sandstone Company in 1895.
 He also served on the board of directors of the Home Savings Bank of Los Angeles in 1905.

-NOTE: all dates before the colon are newspaper publishing dates

-17 May 1894: Llewellyn Iron Works is incorporated with $100,000 capital stock.

-24 July 1895: Llewellyn J. Llewellyn, president of LIW, dies at age 38.

-3 January 1897: overview of LIW as one of LA's biggest companies.
-Plant between San Fernando, Magdalena, Railroad and North Main streets.

-30 November 1902: full page ad touts LIW.